M-trail/NSF_OAC/README.md

 ### Getting Started

 To get started with SUMO, you can visit the [official documentation](https://sumo.dlr.de/docs/)&[NSF_OAC project documentation](https://nsf-oac.readthedocs.io/en/latest/) and follow the installation instructions.
 The SUMO community also provides a variety of tutorials and examples to help you learn how to use the simulator effectively.

-### Applications

-SUMO is widely used in traffic research and autonomous driving studies, particularly in areas like:

-- **Traffic Flow Optimization**: Analyzing and optimizing traffic flow on urban road networks to reduce congestion and improve efficiency.
-- **Autonomous Vehicle Testing**: Simulating complex traffic scenarios to test and validate autonomous vehicle behavior in a controlled environment.
-- **Urban Planning**: Supporting urban planners and engineers in designing more efficient and sustainable transportation systems.

 ### Resources
 - [UMD NSF_OAC Project Group](https://nsf-oac.readthedocs.io/en/latest/)